 If you follow this blog, Agile application in industries other than software development is nothing new.
-However, while I often discuss on how to apply the methods in various situations, i have not before actually shown you how it look s in real life.
+However, while I often discuss how to apply the methods in various situations, I have not before actually shown you how it looks s in real life.

 Agile is beautiful in the sense that it can literally take any form as long as it remains true to the key values.
 But when you are just starting out with the method it may be difficult to go beyond the traditional 3 columns of To Do, Doing and Done.

 In order to inspire and get your own creativity going, here are 5 Agile boards used in traditional departments outside software development.

 The web of HR